Standard Library

 -

-println<T>(val: T) -> unit: Print a string to the standard output followed by a newline.
+println<T>(val: T) -> unit: Print a value to the standard output followed by a newline. -

 std/fs